-Professional Background: I am an assistant professor at University of Illinois at Chicago in the Department of Educational Policy Studies where I focus my teaching and advising in the Urban Education Leadership Ed.D. program.
+Professional Background: I am an associate professor at University of Illinois at Chicago in the Department of Educational Policy Studies where I focus my teaching and advising in the Urban Education Leadership Ed.D. program.
 I am also an affiliate faculty member with the UIC’s Center for Urban Education Leadership, which conducts research on the dynamics of principal preparation and development over time with a goal of building a robust research base on how those dynamics relate to the impact principals have on student learning in primarily high needs urban schools.
 The Ed.D program and associated center are nationally recognized as a model for urban principal preparation and received numerous recognitions including: University Council for Educational Administration’s 2014 Exemplary Educational Leadership Preparation Program Award, a "Model Program" recognition from Illinois Board of Higher Education Commission on School Preparation, and Council of Great City Schools Urban Impact Award.

 Our program’s curriculum is vertically and horizontally aligned to develop visionary transformational leaders who engage their schools in cycles of inquiry and continuous improvement as levers for facilitating change.
 In my current role, I teach classes on educational leadership, developmental approaches to instructional improvement, and school-wide organizational change.
 My teaching methods are strongly influenced by experiential learning approaches.
 I emphasize school-based action research, in-class team-based inquiry, and embedded active learning.
 I advise Ed.D. and Ph.D. students on a range of topic focused on school improvement for Black children and youth.